The Fermi Large Area Telescope: A space-based MeV--GeV observatory

-The TKR readout electronics manage 885,000 channels, each one with a cumulative strip length of $\sim 35$~cm.
+The TKR readout electronics manage 885,000 channels, each one with a cumulative strip length of $\sim 35$~cm and strip capacitance $\sim 40$~pF.
 Given the number of channels and the power budget reserved for the TKR, the readout must employ $<300$~\uW/chn.
 The charge collected by each SSD strip enters an amplifier-shaper-comparator chain in one of the 64-channel front-end ASICs.
 The amplified signal in a channel is discriminated by a single threshold and the pulse height is not measured, this limits the power consumption to $\sim 180$~\uW/chn \citep{tkr-perf-2-years}.
-Neighboring front ends are connected in a daisy-chain to instrument an entire TKR plane; digital controller ASICs at both ends control the \mod{front-end electronics} and interface with the tower electronics.
-A simple trigger primitive is built from the logical \mod{OR operator} of all the comparator outputs in a TKR plane, rising when at least one strip goes above threshold.
-The signal-to-noise ratio is excellent: for a minimum ionizing particle (MIP) crossing the SSD vertically, $\sim 5$~fC are deposited: for the nominal threshold value of 1.4~fC the hit efficiency is $>99.5\%$, while the noise occupancy is only $\sim 5\cdot 10^{-7}$.
+Neighboring front ends are connected in a daisy-chain to instrument an entire TKR plane; digital controller ASICs at both ends control the front-end electronics and interface with the tower electronics.
+A simple trigger primitive is built from the logical OR operator of all the comparator outputs in a TKR plane, rising when at least one strip goes above threshold.
+The signal-to-noise ratio is excellent: for a minimum ionizing particle (MIP) crossing the SSD vertically, $\sim 5$~fC are deposited: for the nominal threshold value of 1.4~fC the hit efficiency is $>99.5\%$, while the noise occupancy is only $\sim 5\cdot 10^{-7}$ \citep{tkr-ro}.
+This electronic noise is one order of magnitude lower than the strip occupancy in orbit, caused by pulse tails of off-time cosmic-ray tracks.
 The shaping time is set to 1.5~\us : speed is not an issue, and in any case the scintillating detectors (CAL, ACD) impose an event timescale of the order of \us.
 Even so, when a MIP crosses a TKR plane the output remains high for $\sim 10$~\us\ due to details in the implementation of the baseline restoration circuit.
 Pile-up with the abundant background event can occur and is managed in the event analysis phase \citep{p7paper,pass8}.

 At the low end of the energy range, a \gammaRayHyph\ event deposits a significant fraction of its energy in the TKR ($\sim 50\%$ at 100~MeV).
 In addition, knowledge of the energy deposition profile in the TKR is useful for the event analysis (e.g. for the background rejection).
 With no pulse-height capabilities, a simple estimate of the energy deposited in one SSD is obtained by measuring the time the channel remains above the discriminator threshold, the time resolution being defined by the internal 20~MHz clock.
 The $\sim 5$~fC deposited by a normal-incidence MIP correspond to a time-over-threshold (TOT) of $\sim 7.5$~\us; TOT is counted up to 50~\us\ (6 MIPs) to limit the readout delays, while linearity was shown to be good well beyond this limit \citep{tkr-design}.